About Shellie Stephens

 Now they are interesting on their own volition (“Let’s celebrate ‘International Suit-up Day!”) and they have bold voices.
 The photo of them here is dated 2013, but I love their impression of my “bored” meetings.

 I’ve lived in seven states and Japan.
-I’ve worked as a receptionist, legal assistant, substitute teacher, legal transcriptionist, cashier, and youth pastor.
+I’ve worked as a receptionist, legal assistant, substitute teacher, legal transcriptionist, cashier, and youth director.

 I was a United States Air Force spouse with these four dependents for six years, three of which were in Japan.
 I not only support our service members, I take it as a sacred responsibility to pay attention to where our government locates them, for how long, and how they use their skills so that I can speak up on behalf of families who may feel they cannot.